theharisshah/gameoflife/README.md

-Using following to run the script
+Use following to run the script
 ```
 php game_of_life.php
 ```